 Remember, the success of your clients has a direct impact on your industry reputation.
 As a result, your job is to involve yourself in your client's unique situations by empathising, comprehending, and listening to them.

 Here are some soft and technical skills you must possess as a financial planner:

 7. How Much Does a Financial Planner Earn in Australia?

-According to Payscale, the entry-level financial advisor salary for individuals with less than one year experience is around AU$57,500, based on 24 salaries.
+According to Payscale, the entry-level financial advisor salary for individuals with less than one year of experience is around AU$57,500, based on 24 salaries.
 This includes bonuses, tips, and overtime pay.

-Based on 174 salaries, an early career financial planner with one to four years of experience makes an average total pay of around AU$71,500.
+Based on 174 salaries, an early career financial planner with one to four years of experience makes an average pay of around AU$71,500.
 And a mid-career financial planner with five to nine years of experience earns an average total income of around AU$87,500, based on 133 salaries.